pickr02/cumbria-moths/core/docs/docs-admin-utilities.md

 That will take you to a list of utilities acessible by clicking on the corresponding button.
 These are each described below>

-## Generate atlas data from a CSV of biological records
+## Generate atlas data from a biological records CSV